minio/docs/source/vmware/vmware-overview.rst

 vSAN SNA Drives
    Allows creating vSAN storage objects that are co-located with their associated compute resources.
-The MinIO tenant can utilize the local storage with less overhead as compared to traditional vSAN networked storage.

-   vSAN SNA drives are ideal for clusters where the MinIO Tenant must share the physical infrastructure with other stateful or stateless workloads.
+Each MinIO pod only uses drives that are local to the node it is running on.
+The pod relies on MinIO :ref:`Erasure Coding
+   <minio-erasure-coding>` to provide durability or availability of data instead
+   of vSAN.

 vSAN Direct
    Allows creating independent datastores on every disk attached to a node, where applications running on that node can have direct access to those disks.
-The MinIO Tenant can fully utilize the available throughput of the drive with none of the overhead associated to distributed storage.
+The MinIO Tenant can fully utilize the available throughput of the locally attached disk without the overhead of network-attached storage.

-   vSAN Direct drives are ideal for clusters dedicated to running the MinIO Tenant.
+   vSAN Direct drives are ideal for running MinIO Tenants.

 While MinIO can make efficient use of either data path, vSAN Direct is well aligned with MinIO's best practices around ensuring a fast path between a MinIO process and its storage. vSAN Direct also allows for independent fault domains for the disks used by a MinIO Pod.